 Plica syndrome is a painful condition affecting the knee.
-The plica is a thin membrane inside the knee that can become inflamed, thickened or fibrosed, from trauma caused by injury or surgery.
-In this inflamed, thickened or fibrosed state it is more likely to catch or be impinged within the joint, when the knee bends or straightens.
+The plica is a thin membrane inside the knee.
+It can become inflamed, thickened or fibrosed, from the trauma of an injury or surgery.
+In this inflamed, thickened or fibrosed state, it is more likely to catch or be impinged within the joint.
+This occurs when the knee bends or straightens.

-As plica syndrome is an inflammatory condition, the treatment is therefore initially rest, to allow the inflammation to settle down.
-Conservative management can also include natural treatments such as massage to the muscles surrounding the knee, and physical therapy exercises including stretches.
-Ice is a useful and natural pain reliever.
+As plica syndrome is an inflammatory condition, the treatment is therefore initially rest.
+This allows the inflammation to settle down.
+Conservative management is typically physical therapy.
+This can include massage as well as rehabilitation exercises and stretches.
+Ice is also a useful and natural pain reliever.

 This exercise can be done with a resistance band or using a knee extension machine.
-Push your ankle into the band to straighten your knee, slowly straighten, hold for 3-5 seconds, then slowly return.
-Repeat 8-12 times, rest for a minute or two, then repeat.
+Push your ankle into the band to slowly straighten your knee.

-As the plica is most vulnerable to impingement when the knee bends or straightens through 70-100º, exercises that involve this range of movement should be avoided in the early and more irritable stages.
-Movements such squats, lunges and high step-ups are likely to irritate.
-Knee extension can also irritate, but in the early stages it can be done as a static hold in a pain free position or through a small arch of movement that is pain free.
+Movements such as squats, lunges and high step-ups are likely to be painful.
+Knee extension can also be, but in the early stages it can be done as a static hold in a pain free position.
+This can then be progressed to a small arch of movement that is pain free.

 This article is written by James McCormack, a Lower Limb Specialist who is an expert in treating Plica Syndrome.

 This is not medical advice.
 We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
 James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.